By Jim Brown, Colombia IV (1962-1964)

 18. A High Point of my Life

-“In my senior year of college I read The Ugly American, and one story in it affected me deeply.
+“In my senior year at the College of Wooster I read The Ugly American, and one story in it affected me deeply.
 It was how an ordinary American had a simple idea that significantly improved the lives of those in the country where she was living.
 I wanted to do something similar.
 When President Kennedy created the Peace Corps, I applied immediately.
 My 3+ years in Colombia were, in many ways, the high point of my life.”

 — Chris Day (PE/Coaching)

 “I was a senior at Baylor majoring in sociology, mostly because it required only six hours of math.
-I had no idea about what I wanted to do with my life, but at 22 a career related to physical education or sports was appearing to be a more reasonable path than graduate studies in sociology.
+I wasn’t sure, but at 22 a career in health, physical education, or sports seemed be a better fit than graduate studies in sociology.
 During the spring semester, I stopped by a Peace Corps recruiting table in the Student Union building.
 The recruiter told me that serving in the Peace Corps would be the equivalent of getting a master’s degree.
 That sounded like a stretch, but I completed an application, mailed it in, and forgot about it.
 Didn’t even tell my parents.
-They called one day and said an FBI agent was on our street in Lake Charles, LA, asking our neighbors about me regarding something called the Peace Corps.
+They called one day and said an FBI agent was on 10th Street in Lake Charles, LA, asking our neighbors about me regarding something called the Peace Corps.
 On Saturday, August 11, 1962, I received a special delivery letter.
 It was from Sargent Shriver, and I still have it.
 For me, it was like being signed by the Yankees to play center field.” — “Put me in, coach, I’m ready to play.”

 — Jim Brown (PE/Coaching)

-“I was an economics and Latin American studies major at Stanford and wanted to serve the U.S. The military was an option, but I loved JFK.
+“I was an economics/Latin American studies major at Stanford and wanted to serve the country.
+The military was an option, but I loved JFK.
 ‘Ask not what your country can do for you — ask what you can do for your country.’
 For me, it was the Peace Corps.
 Sure worked out.”

 — Mike Town (PE/Coaching)